 We were interested to learn more about the supplied Mavic Yksion Pro tyres, having noticed the addition of a tread from those supplied on prior testing assignments.
 We found the new tread added grip in corners, even providing a little flex which aided adhesion.
 (Mavic also make claims for improved air flow following 400 hours in the wind tunnel; an important gain at the bike’s leading edge).

 In addition to miles in the Test Rig, we tried the Ksyrium Elite S in the Avanti Corsa DR4 and the Genesis Equilibrium Ti: two significantly different machines – the first an aero-profiled carbon race bike; the latter, a titanium all-rounder.Mavic Ksyrium Elite S 2013 – front hub

 Their deployment in the Avanti Corsa saw the rear freehub accept an 11-speed Dura Ace cassette without complaint and then deliver a performance above what might be expected from the price to do justice to a machine with a price tag nudging £6,000 (the Corsa DR4 is supplied with Dura Ace C50 carbon-alloy clinchers).

-We were impressed by the Genesis Equilibrium Ti in standard trim, but felt the supplied wheelset (Shimano 105 hubs, with 32 spokes front and rear, laced to a DT Swiss R450 rim) failed to set the bike on fire.
-Enter the Ksyrium Elite S, and a significant step up in performance, upholding the reputation of previous incarnations of this wheel as an ideal upgrade from the wheels typically supplied by manufacturers of entry-level and mid-range bikes.
+We were impressed by the Genesis Equilibrium Ti in standard trim, but felt the supplied wheelset (Shimano 105 hubs, with 32 spokes front and rear, laced to a DT Swiss R450 rim) failed to ignite the performance of the bike.
+Enter the Ksyrium Elite S, and a significant step up in performance, upholding the reputation of previous incarnations of this wheel as an ideal upgrade from the hoops typically supplied by manufacturers of entry-level and mid-range bikes.

 The Mavic Ksyrium Elite S wheelset costs £470, including tyres, and is available in silver and black.